snasiria/Multithreaded-HTTP-server/README.md

 ##### httpserver.c - C file that provides implementation for thread-pooled httpserver server
 ##### Makefile - Constructs program.
 ##### README.md - This file - containing List of files and author.

-#### Resources and help: I used all of Professor Quinn's helper header files, in addition to the .a file provided to us.
-I used the httpserver.c template that was given in the practica, and Mitchell's pseudocode that was given to us in section.
-The pseudocode was very helpful to creating my worker thread function.
-Everything else, including building my linked list, was my own implementation.